ylecuyer/survey-gizmo-ruby/README.md

 responses = SurveyGizmo::API::Response.all({ survey_id: survey_id }, filters)
 ```

+## On API Timeouts

+API timeouts are a regular occurrence with the SurveyGizmo API.
+At Lumos Labs we use our own [Pester gem](https://github.com/lumoslabs/pester) to manage retry strategies.
+It might work for you.

 ## Debugging

 The GIZMO_DEBUG environment variable will trigger full printouts of SurveyGizmo's HTTP responses and variable introspection for almost everything